yunusulucay/dash-plotly-docker/README.md

 # Deploying a Dashboard by Dash Plot using Daily Climate Dataset

-A dashboard created using Plotly's Dash library.
+The dashboard was created using Plotly's Dash library.
 There are 3 options in the dashboard.
 You can select plot types using radio buttons.
 In this dashboard I plotted histogram, line and scatter plots of dailyClimate dataframe.
 You can use another dataframe.
 But be careful on dataframe's index.

 ![line_plot](https://user-images.githubusercontent.com/42489236/153923206-72a43915-0a28-40d8-a184-1813321de0df.png)